Skip to content

 Bordeaux

-Bordeaux Cathedral is one of the important attractions, which is located in the middle of Bordeaux and it was built in the 12th century and was announced as a UNESCO World Heritage Site.
-Its façade is fascinating and includes sculptures of tThe Last Supper.
+Bordeaux Cathedral is one of the important attractions in Bordeaux.
+It was built in the 12th century and was announced as a UNESCO World Heritage Site.
+Its façade is fascinating and includes sculptures of the Last Supper.

-In summer, there is a festival held there which is the Bordeaux International Organ Festival which is one of the amazing festivals in the city.
+In summer, the Bordeaux International Organ Festival is one of the city’s most notable festivals.

 4. Place de la Bourse